svenkubiak/jBCrypt/README.md

 - The JBCrypt class javadoc has been changed to version 0.4.
 The official package incorrectly contains 0.2 as the stated version.
 - A pom.xml file has been added for use with Maven
+- Unit tests are automaticly executed by travis-ci.org
-- Sources a compilied against Java 1.8
+- Sources a compiled against Java 1.8

 ## Maven setup